Roughshod Records since August 2012

 Following the 7th show, flyers and posters were sent out announcing James Adelsberger as the Mystery Guest for the 7 May 2016.
 James had had his suspicions about who that might be, and Mike told him that was a given when he started planning the shows.
 That it was time for him to step out of Mike's shadow and stand on his own as a singer.
 They spent several days a week practicing his set list, 5 of which had to be traditional country that was selected by Mike.
 The rest he could choose.
 And what a wonderful performance he gave, even including a couple of popular old standards, "Pennies From Heaven" and "It's Only a Paper Moon" to a very receptive gathering.
 He did us proud!
 Mike was beaming like a possum and we're happy to say that he no longer stands in Mike's shadow.

 Following the SideKicks opening act on each show, the Special Guest Performer is announced and they take a short break to get them set up.
 On the 7 May 2016 show, a very proud Mike Johnson re-capped James' talents and contributions to the label and not only introduced him as the Special Guest Performer, but had the added pleasure of formally introducing James to a very enthusiastic gathering as the new co-owner of Roughshod Records!

 Yes, we’re very proud of James.
-He's secured his position and Mike is content in the knowledge that his music and the future of Roughshod Records is in good hands.
+He's secured his position and Mike is content with the knowledge that his music and the future of Roughshod Records is in good hands.

 ...Joe Arnold, manager Roughshod Records